nemaara/A_New_Order/README_egallager_mods.txt

   though, and I added fog to make the "sighted" event work.
 06 Separation: just copyediting
-07 Ally From the Past: simplified conditionals, gold tweaks, copyediting, message captions
+07 Ally From the Past: simplified conditionals, gold tweaks, copyediting, message captions, gave Ruvio and Karen additional traits
 08 Outlaw Base: Gold tweaks, copyediting, switch commenting-out of code to ifdef-ing it out instead, add message captions
-09 Hired Swords: Gold/income tweaks, copyediting, add a few additional lines of dialogue to clear up inconsistencies left over from the Khalifate-to-Dunefolk renaming, add message captions
-10 Siege of Haeltin: gold/income tweaks, vary STARTING_VILLAGES radius with difficulty, other misc. changes (e.g. copyediting and message captions) 11 Council in Freetown: copyediting, and added message captions 12 Leaving Raedwood: turns/gold/income tweaks
+09 Hired Swords: Gold/income tweaks, copyediting, add a few additional lines of dialogue to clear up inconsistencies left over from the Khalifate-to-Dunefolk renaming, add message captions, add some additional story images 10 Siege of Haeltin: gold/income tweaks, vary STARTING_VILLAGES radius with difficulty, other misc. changes (e.g. copyediting and message captions), add additional fortifications on EASY, add snowshoes, add wolves_multipacks MAI 11 Council in Freetown: copyediting, and added message captions, ensure elves' abilities persist after advancing
+12 Leaving Raedwood: turns/gold/income tweaks, use LIMIT_CONTEMPORANEOUS_RECRUITS,
+  add code to address how only one leader has an interrogation, add snowshoes, adjust recruitment pattern
-13 Scouting: copyediting, message captions
-14a Scouting Near Barnon: copyediting, turns/gold/income tweaks, simplify ifdefs, message captions, allow undoing if choosing not to withdraw at the signpost, vary loot amounts by difficulty
+13 Scouting: copyediting, message captions, address some issues with nonlinearity 14a Scouting Near Barnon: copyediting, turns/gold/income tweaks, simplify ifdefs, message captions, allow undoing if choosing not to withdraw at the signpost, vary loot amounts by difficulty, add snowshoes
-14b Bontom: copyediting, message captions, turns/gold/income tweaks, simplify ifdefs, vary price for paying for Reme by difficulty, allow undo at signpost, correct wording of quote from book, vary loot amounts by difficulty, adjust bandit recruit lists and AI, use LIMIT_CONTEMPORANEOUS_RECRUITS, vary starting villages radii by difficulty
+14b Bontom: copyediting, message captions, turns/gold/income tweaks, simplify ifdefs, vary price for paying for Reme by difficulty, allow undo at signpost, correct wording of quote from book, vary loot amounts by difficulty, adjust bandit recruit lists and AI, use LIMIT_CONTEMPORANEOUS_RECRUITS, vary starting villages radii by difficulty, add snowshoes
-14c She-Wolf of Haeltin: copyediting
-14d Avenging Ruen: I forget my first pass... second pass included turns tweaks, message captions, and allowing undoing at the signpost 14e Saorduc Swamps: vary lizard gold amounts by difficulty, turns/gold/incomes tweaks, vary starting villages radii by difficulty, saurian AI tweaks, modify the terrain a bit on EASY (extra villages and road), copyediting, add an event on EASY that causes the saurians to get nerfed by the cold, allow undoing at the signpost, add message captions
-15 Back in Freetown: copyediting, message captions
+14c She-Wolf of Haeltin: copyediting, heal Lorin from her previous scenario 14d Avenging Ruen: I forget my first pass... subsequent passes included turns tweaks, message captions, allowing undoing at the signpost, and addition of snowshoes
+14e Saorduc Swamps: vary lizard gold amounts by difficulty, turns/gold/incomes tweaks, vary starting villages radii by difficulty, saurian AI tweaks, modify the terrain a bit on EASY (extra villages and road), copyediting, add an event on EASY that causes the saurians to get nerfed by the cold, allow undoing at the signpost, add message captions, add additional dialogue, add snowshoes 15 Back in Freetown: copyediting, message captions
 15a The Preparations: message captions
-15b Repelling the Orcs: gold/income tweaks, one additional message caption 16 Choosing the Best: copyediting, add additional note to warn about unrecalled troops
+15b Repelling the Orcs: gold/income tweaks, one additional message caption 16 Choosing the Best: copyediting, add additional note to warn about unrecalled troops, vary number of troops to recall by difficulty, have Reumario be recalled like Reme
 17 Sneaking out of Raedwood: I forget my first pass... second pass included copyediting, message captions, varying AI params by difficulty, turns/gold tweaks, and more.
-I also made the side that hates forests avoid them entirely on EASY, simplified some ifdefs, used LIMIT_CONTEMPORANEOUS_RECRUITS, varied some loot amounts by difficulty, and, um... yeah, I think that's it.
+I also made the side that hates forests avoid them entirely on EASY, simplified some ifdefs, used LIMIT_CONTEMPORANEOUS_RECRUITS, varied some loot amounts by difficulty, recalled Reumario, added some code to assist in debugging Raban Harnen's interrogation, handled the change to the previous scenario to vary the number of recalled troops by difficulty, and added a choice for stealthy vs. violent strategies (which provide different modifications).
-18 Start of the Quest: copyediting, vary Hans's experience by difficulty, clarify about how only one route to Okladia can be picked, and the difference between them (hills vs. forest)
+18 Start of the Quest: copyediting, vary Hans's experience by difficulty, clarify about how only one route to Okladia can be picked, and the difference between them (hills vs. forest), dialogue tweaks
 19a The Woods of Okladia: I think this was around where enemy sides started to get Wondermen, and since they are extremely deadly, I had to put a limit on them, and let the enemy Akladians recruit Holymen as an alternate healer